pranabdas/fullprof/docs/index.md

 #### FullProf Getting started

-Step by step guide to getting started with FullProf program.
+Step by step guide to getting started with powder x-ray diffraction peak fitting using FullProf.

 Table of contents: